GuintherKovalski/HOG_object_detection/README.md

 # HOG based object detection

 This repo shows the code used in the paper [https://1drv.ms/b/s!ApdlapclXdxHgrRUb5FLmmwOirHbEw?e=8HwifM].
-It is based in the following idead:
+It is based in the following idea:

 ---------- image -----------